Patrick & Henry Community College

-Patrick & Henry Community College (P&HCC or Patrick & Henry) is a public community college in Henry County, Virginia.
-It was founded in 1962 as part of the University of Virginia's School of General Studies.
+Patrick & Henry Community College (P&HCC or Patrick & Henry) is a public community college in Martinsville, Virginia, United States.
+Accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, P&HCC offers a variety of associate degree programs as well as certification and career studies programs.

+History

+P&HCC was founded in 1962 as part of the University of Virginia's School of General Studies.
 The college became an independent two-year college in 1964 and part of the Virginia Community College System in 1971.
-Accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, PHCC offers a variety of associate degree programs as well as certification and career studies programs.

 In July 2021, the Virginia State Board of Community Colleges changed names for local institutions named after people who owned slaves or advocated racist policies such as school segregation.
 The board allowed the college to change its name to Patrick & Henry Community College.
-Instead of venerating Patrick Henry, the first and sixth Governor of Virginia, the new name honors Patrick County and Henry County, two areas the institution serves.
+Instead of venerating Patrick Henry, the first and sixth Governor of Virginia, the new name honors Patrick County and Henry County, two areas the institution serves that are named after Patrick Henry.